-BEST was a party to an Amicus Brief (friend of the court brief) that was submitted in August by the NAACP Legal Defense Fund.
+BEST was a party to an Amicus Brief (friend of the court brief) that was submitted by the NAACP Legal Defense Fund.
 Get information and updates from various media outlets, the University or the NAACP Legal Defense and Educational Fund.

 Recent reports of the ‘Bleach Bombs” in West Campus – Statement from Dr. Gregory, J. Vincent, Vice President for Diversity and Community Engagement

 The Austin Police Department , with the assistance of The University of Texas Police Department, is investigating reports of liquid-filled balloons being dropped on students in West Campus area.
 They have not confirmed the contents of the balloons or the motives.
 Once the facts are gathered, the two departments will be able to make a determination of next steps.